Freehold vs Leasehold: Understanding Home Ownership Types

 This said, it is not yet against the law to lease houses, and commonhold agreements may be hard to come by until this has been confirmed.

 Are you looking to sell your home quickly, perhaps due to ground rent or leasehold complications?
 If so, SOLD.CO.UK can help.
-We can sell your house fast within 30 days and are one of the leading online estate agents in the UK.
-Find out more.
+We can sell your house fast and for free and are one of the leading online estate agents in the UK.